YigitElma/YigitElma.github.io/_pages/about.md

 Anyway, let's get to the point!
 ------
 As you probably see on the left side, I'm Yigit Gunsur Elmacioglu.
-If you don't speak turkish, don't spend time trying to pronounce, it's a bit hard:relaxed: Just "Yi-it" is fine!
+If you don't speak turkish, don't spend time trying to pronounce, it's a bit hard:relaxed: Just "Yee-it" is fine!

 The content here will definitely change later on.
 Stay tuned for more!